dspaa1-iscteiul/ES1-2019-EIC1-42/README.md

 De acordo com o que interpretamos do enunciado, todas as funcionalidades pedidas foram implementadas sem erros!

 ------
 Project of Software Engineering I course.
 It was developed by a 6 people team, using Scrum methodoly.
 We made the project in 3 sprints of 2 weeks each.
 We used Trello as our board.
-The project was made in Java and the goal was the develop a GUI to show a CSV file that contains metrics of projects and to calculate some values defining thresholds.
+The project was made in Java and the goal was the develop a GUI to show a Excel file selected by the user that contains metrics of projects and to calculate some values defining thresholds.
+Another goal of this project was to train the team in GitHub (repositories, branches, tags...)